 The Kia EV6 crossover is on sale in Australia with three trim levels, two powertrains and one long range battery pack.

-The current three-prong EV6 range is also set to be joined by a flagship, powerful GT variant by the end of this year or early 2023.
+The current three-prong EV6 range is also set to be joined by a flagship, powerful GT variant by the end of this year.

 Size and design